 - Favourite spot: Castle District

 Overall, Budapest is up there in one of my favourite places in the world- so far!
 One of the highlights for me was the beautiful mix of architecture all over the place.
 Budapest has it all: Baroque, Gothic, Art Nouveau- you don’t have to walk long outside your door to be stunned by one building or other.
+You must see both Buda and Pest in your Budapest itinerary to make sure you’re getting the full experience!

 If you liked this post, make sure you give it a share or a re-pin (sharing is caring)!